nsynkde/Tilda/girlpower/Sync/readme.md

 - You can monitor redis activity by running start_redis_monitoring.bat

-# VL dependencies hussle
+# VL dependencies hustle

-We tried to include all the neccessary dependencies incide repo, but on some machines FileNotFound exceptions could be thrown.
+We tried to include all the neccessary dependencies inside, but on some machines FileNotFound exceptions could be thrown.
 Read them and install what is missing through VL nuget manager